 Students who have successfully completed the Medical Assistant diploma program from the same campus, or are transferring into the program with the equivalent approved content from another Medical Assistant diploma program from a regionally or nationally accredited post-secondary educational institution recognized by the United States Department of Education, will receive block transfer credit totaling 35 semester credits for MDCA1513, MDCA1523, MDCA1533, MDCA1543, MDCA1563, MDCA1201 and MDCA1202 as outlined in the chart above.
 The remaining number of credits required to complete the program is 27.
-No student may enroll into the Medical Assistant diploma program or equivalent.
+No student may enroll into the Medical Assistant Associate of Applied Science degree program without first completing a Medical Assistant diploma program or equivalent.